PyCOMPLETE/PyPARIS_sim_class/Simulation_parameters_doc.md

 ```
 otherwise the user has to take care of the resubmission of the job.

+The information about the multijob run is kept in the file ```simulation_status.sta```.
+This file needs to be removed to start the simulation from scractch.

 ## Stop criteria
 The simulation can be ended in case a certain fraction of the initial intensity is lost: